xen0vas/RNAXX/README.md

-# RNAXX-Decoder
+# RNAXX

-RNAXX decoder is a tool used to decrypt and execute [XDNR](https://github.com/xen0vas/XDNR) encrypted / encoded shellcodes
+RNAXX is a tool used to decrypt, decode and execute [XDNR](https://github.com/xen0vas/XDNR) encrypted / encoded shellcodes